jdgambrell/jg-projects/README.md

 ---

 ### 🔹 Operant Conditioning System
-&nbsp;  Automated system for behavioral research in biological experiments.
+&nbsp;  Automated system for behavioral research in biological experiments

 - Designed embedded system for behavioral tracking and stimulus delivery
 - Scaled from single prototype to 10-unit deployable system